Candide Thovex: "quattro 2: Ski the World"

 In January 2017 Candide continued his collaboration with Audi with the release of his "Ski the world" edit featuring Audi's Q7.
 In the edit, Candide skies on the Great Wall of China and Mongolian statues, the jungle and a beach in Jamaica.

 American media

 Thovex continues to be very popular in the American ski community, finishing in one of the top 3 places in the 2014, 2015 and 2016 editions of the Powder Magazine Readers Poll.

 He has won the Annual Men's Powder Poll four times, three times in a row in 2017, 2018 and 2019 after his win at the inaugural Powder Poll in 2000.
 (29).

 Candide Invitational

 Thovex is the organizer of the Candide Invitational in his hometown of La Clusaz, a competition which gathers freestyle skiing and snowboarding's best talents.
 The event was first held in the Balme area of La Clusaz in 2002, and was last held in 2007.

-Candide Collection
+Candide Skis

-In 2020, Thovex launched Candide Collection, a collection of outerwear, apparel and accessories.
+In 2023, Candide launched in own ski brand under the name Candide Skis.

+Candide skis develops and sells a range of 5 skis, from freeride powder skis to freestyle and all-mountain skis, as well as kids skis.